CogComp/open-eval/learner/README.md

 </dependency>
 ```

 ## The `Server` class

 The `Server` class will be taking care of the communications between your learner and the Open-Eval system.
 When creating the Server you need to specify the port that it will listen on, and the `Annotator` that represents you learner.

+## About `TextAnnotation`'s and `View`'s

+A `TextAnnotation` can be thought of as a container that stores different layers of annotations over some text.
+It contains two main parts.
+It the text of the document.
+It also contains `View`s which represent the annotations of the text.

+The library stores all information about a specific annotation over text in an object called `View`.
+A `View` is a graph, where the nodes are `Constituents` and the edges are `Relations`.
+In its most general sense, a `View` is graph whose nodes are labeled spans of text.
+The edges between the nodes represent the relationships between them.
+A `TextAnnotation` can be thought of as a container of views, indexed by their names.

+For more information and examples check the [illinois-core-utilities documentation](https://github.com/cogcomp-dev/illinois-cogcomp-nlp/blob/master/core-utilities/README.md).

 ## The `Annotator` class